Change of Command held aboard USS BENFOLD (DDG 65)

 |Downloads:

-This work, Change of Command held aboard USS BENFOLD (DDG 65), must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Change of Command held aboard USS BENFOLD (DDG 65), by PO2 Justin Stack, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT